zengelan/eks-workshop/content/030_container/030_eksctl/MVISIONCloud-Validation.md

-Review compliance on the two must-have security requirements that your EKS cluster should pass.
+Review compliance on the **two** critical security requirements that your EKS cluster is expected to pass:

+1. Admission control plugin PodSecurityPolicy should be set for API Server

+2. Argument secure-port should not be set to 0 for API Server